peps/tari-dot-com/_lessons/07_adding_tari_to_your_exchange.md

 Depending on your process, we'll use the gRPC server that is hosted in the read-only wallet we just created to listen for incoming deposits.

 In this example we will use NodeJS.
-Reach out to us if you would like an example in your favourite language
+Reach out to us if you would like an example in your favourite language.

 ```javascript
 const grpc = require('@grpc/grpc-js');